 • The average retirement savings for people 10 years away from retirement is $12,000.

-Many studies, including a recent study by Vanguard, indicate that workers should save more, at least 12% to 15% of their income each year.
+Many studies, including a recent study by Fidelity, indicate that workers should save more, at least 15% of their income each year.
 It is likely that most of your 401k plan participants are not saving anything near this amount.
 Following are four ideas on how your 401k plan participants could save more:

 How Your Participants Can Save More